oilyfishball/tp/docs/UserGuide.md

 Adds a person to the address book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add /n NAME /p PHONE_NUMBER /e EMAIL /a ADDRESS [/r priority rank] [/t TAG]…​`

+Acceptable Values:
+* For name: Any String is acceptable.
+* For phone number: (+65)98765432 or (+65) 9876 5432 can be accepted.
+* For email: It should contain a “@” and have string before and after.
+* For address: Any string is acceptable
+* For tag: Any string is acceptable
+* For ranking priority: “stable” / “vulnerable” / “urgent” / “crisis” (case-insensitive) is acceptable.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add /n John Doe /p 98765432 /e johnd@example.com /a John street, block 123, #01-01 /rank stable`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add /n Betsy Crowe /t friend /e betsycrowe@example.com /a Newgate Prison /p 91234567 /t criminal`

 ### Listing all persons : `list`